gabrielmuras/gke-node-app/README.md

  - Implement a canary deployment
  - Implement a image building tagging instead of relying on latest which isn't a good practice
  - I'm not sure about the cdktf but for me it does not seem like a production ready IaC solution.
 Lacks documentation (All of it is self generated) and not many people use it.
 I would probably stick with standard hcl terraform or opentofu.
 Or maybe crossplane inside a k8s
+ - Setup and configure postgresql connection pool and other best practices